 Recognition of income and expenses

 Under certain wholesale business models, METRO customers are granted the right to exchange or return goods under certain conditions or in accordance with contractual agreements or on a legal basis.
-Refund liabilities that are based on empirical values regarding return quotas and periods are recorded for expected returns in this context.
-Assets for the right to revocer products from a customer on settling these refund liabilities are measured at the former carrying amount of the respective inventories (less settlement costs and any indicated impairment) and reported under ‘other assets’.
+Refund liabilities that are based on empirical data regarding return quotas and periods are recorded for expected returns in this context.
+Assets for the right to recover products from a customer, on settling these refund liabilities, are measured at the initial carrying amount of the respective inventories (less settlement costs and any indicated impairment) and reported under ‘other assets’.

 Some of the franchise models offered by METRO include multi-component contracts with customers being offered a bundle of different franchise products and services.
 Individual contractual components are made available to customers in subsidised form, so that the entire agreed consideration is allocated to the individual components in accordance with the relative stand-alone selling prices.